B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 In order to meet this expectation, students must be put in a problem-solving situation.
 This will allow them to develop and explore various strategies or personal algorithms.

-Throughout the junior division, it is important to present a variety of problem-solving situations, even if students have mastered several strategies for performing the various operations.
+Throughout the Junior Division, it is important to present a variety of problem-solving situations, even if students have mastered several strategies for performing the various operations.
 This allows them to build a network of representations, skills and connections and to develop flexibility in the use of operations.
 Students reflect on the types of calculations to be performed (for example, estimation, exact calculation), the operations to be performed, and the effective strategies to be used depending on the situation (for example, mental calculation, usual algorithm, personal strategy).

-Written Problems : Addition and Subtraction
+Written Problems: Addition and Subtraction

-Joining Problems
+Join Problems

 The part-whole model can be useful for representing known and unknown values in joining problems.